imarkov5/capstone-2/UPER.md

 <h2>1.
 Understanding the Problem</h2>
 * I'm going to make a Hangman, 2D terminal game.
-* A player will be given a random word and, a description to guess.
+* A player will be given a random word and, a short description to guess.
 * A player can make 6 mistakes.
 * After each mistake, a part of the hangman will be drawn.
 Game is over when all 6 mistakes spent, and a hangman is fully drawn.
-*
+* Also need to come up with scoring system.
 *
 *
 *